rust-lang/book/second-edition/src/ch11-01-writing-tests.md

 and the order in which we specify the arguments matters.
 However, in Rust, they're called `left` and `right` instead, and the order in which we specify the value we expect and the value that the code under test produces doesn't matter.
-We could have written the assertion in this test as `assert_eq!(add_two(2), 4)`, which would result in a failure message that says `` assertion failed: `(left == right)` (left: `5`, right: `4`) ``.
+We could write the assertion in this test as `assert_eq!(add_two(2), 4)`, which would result in a failure message that says `` assertion failed: `(left == right)` (left: `5`, right: `4`) ``.